MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-azure-monitor.md

 ## Step 5: Workforce tenant configuration – visualize your data

-Now you can configure your Log Analytics workspace to visualize your data and configure alerts.
-These configurations can be made in both your workforce tenant.
+Now you can configure your Log Analytics workspace to visualize your data and set up alerts.
+You can make these configurations in both your workspace and external tenant.

-### Visualize your data

-Create a Query
+### Create a query

 Log queries help you to fully use the value of the data collected in Azure Monitor Logs.
 A powerful query language allows you to join data from multiple tables, aggregate large sets of data, and perform complex operations with minimal code.
-Virtually any question can be answered and analysis performed as long as the supporting data has been collected, and you understand how to construct the right query.
+Virtually any question can be answered and analysis performed as long as the supporting data has been collected and you understand how to construct the right query.
 For more information, see [Get started with log queries in Azure Monitor](/azure/azure-monitor/logs/get-started-queries).

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. If you have access to multiple tenants, select the **Settings** icon in the top menu to switch to your workforce tenant from the **Directories + subscriptions** menu.